willfurnass/sheffield_hpc/hpc/getting-started.rst

 What Next?
 ``````````

-Now you have connected to iceberg, you can look at how to submit jobs with :ref:`sge-queue` or look at :ref:`iceberg-software`.
+Now you have connected to a cluster, you can look at how to submit jobs with :ref:`sge-queue` or look at :ref:`sharc-software` and :ref:`iceberg-software`